hoyosmanuel/MSMC2-Protocol/docs/source/03_Data_Processing_2.rst

-The original script was adapted by modifying line 26 and line 30 so that the input mask file and output ``.bed.gz`` files point to the ``hLar`` directory.
+The original script: ``/lustre/scratch/mhoyosro/project1/MSMC2/hLar/msmc-tools-master/makeMappabilityMask.py`` was adapted by modifying line 26 and line 30 so that the input mask file and output ``.bed.gz`` files point to the ``hLar`` directory.